icinganalysis/icinganalysis.github.io/content/NACA-TN-1424.md

 >  Over a period of several years, the NACA has conducted research on the prevention of ice formations on aircraft through the use of heat.
-The present phase of this research is intended to provide a fundamental understanding of the process of:thermal ice prevention and thereby promote improvement in the design of thermal ice—prevention equipment.
+The present phase of this research is intended to provide a fundamental understanding of the process of thermal ice prevention and thereby promote improvement in the design of thermal ice—prevention equipment.
 The meteorological results of the investigation, up to
 and including the 1945-46 winter season, have been presented in